Parks-Laboratory/wgcna_pipeline/README.md

 11. [John@build]$ exit

 * The R.tar.gz will be transfered back to home directory after exit condor
+* R.tar.gz (with all necessary libraries for WGCNA) is in E:/condor_tools

 # Running the WGCNA Pipeline